-One group of creatures produces 70% of the earth's oxygen and also consumes carbon dioxide at an amazing rate.
-These are the phytoplankton, and most are tiny single-celled organisms.
+One group of creatures produces 70% of the earth's oxygen and also consumes carbon dioxide at an astonishing rate.
+They are phytoplankton, mostly microscopic, single-celled organisms.

-Phytoplankton play an important role in human life in that they produce 70% of the oxygen we breathe, much more than terrestrial plants.
+Phytoplankton play an essential role in human life in that they produce 70% of the oxygen we breathe, much more than terrestrial plants.

 They are part of the carbon cycle, as they consume atmospheric carbon dioxide (CO2).
 CO2 resides naturally in the atmosphere, but human beings, mostly through the burning of fossil fuels, have released ever greater amounts into the atmosphere.